-Travel Sales Center, from Disneyland Ticket Mail Order, on the Disneyland Internet site, and at most Disney stores in the western United States.
-Some passes are available at a discounted rate for children between 3 and 9 years of age; 1- and 2-year-olds are exempt from admission fees.
-More information on ordering tickets follows.
+unofficial TIP The money you can save makes researching Disney's dizzying array of ticket options worthwhile.
+All admissions can be purchased at the park entrance, at the Disneyland Resort hotels, from the Walt Disney Travel Sales Center, from Disneyland Ticket Mail Order, on the Disneyland Internet site, and at most Disney stores in the western United States.
+One- and two-year-olds are exempt from admission fees.